feathersjs-ecosystem/feathers-hooks-common/README.md

 A collection of useful hooks to use with Feathers services.

+> NOTE: This is the version for Feathers v5.
+For Feathers v4 use [feathers-hooks-common v6](https://github.com/feathersjs-ecosystem/feathers-hooks-common/tree/crow)

 ```
 npm install feathers-hooks-common --save
 ```

 ## Documentation

 For the full list and API of available hooks and utilities, refer to the [feathers-hooks-common documentation](https://hooks-common.feathersjs.com/overview.html).

 ## Tests